kshedden/workshops/ds-academy/foundations.md

   approach is to train the model on a dataset, and then use this same dataset to produce an estimate of the RMSE as $(n^{-1}\sum_i (\hat{y}_i-y_i)^2)^{1/2}$.

-- This "plug-in" estimate of the RMSE is optimisically biased (i.e. its expected value is smaller than the true RMSE).
+- This "plug-in" estimate of the RMSE is optimistically biased (i.e. its expected value is smaller than the true RMSE).

 - There are various ways to address this issue.
 We present two here.